Unbiased Markov chain Monte Carlo with couplings: Properties and parallel implementation

 \subsection{Variance and efficiency}

-Estimators $H^{(r)}_{k:m}(X,Y)$, for $r=1,\ldots,R$, can be generated in parallel and averaged.
+We consider the impact of $k$ and $m$ on the efficiency of the proposed estimators, which will then suggest guidelines for the choice of these tuning parameters.
+Estimators $H^{(r)}_{k:m}(X,Y)$, for $r=1,\ldots,R$, can be generated independently and averaged.
 More estimators can be produced in a given computing budget if each estimator is cheaper to produce.
-The trade-off can be understood in the framework of \citet{glynn1992asymptotic}, also used in \citet{Rhee:Glynn:2012} and \citet{glynn2014exact}, by defining the asymptotic inefficiency as the product of the variance and expected cost of the estimator.
-Indeed, the product of expected cost and variance is equal to the asymptotic variance of $R^{-1}\sum_{r=1}^R H^{(r)}_{k:m}(X,Y)$ as the computational budget, as opposed to the number of estimators $R$, goes to infinity \citep{glynn1992asymptotic}.
+The trade-off can be understood in the framework of \citet{glynn1992asymptotic}, see also \citet{Rhee:Glynn:2012,glynn2014exact}, by defining the asymptotic inefficiency as the product of the variance and expected cost of the estimator.
+That product is the asymptotic variance of $R^{-1}\sum_{r=1}^R H^{(r)}_{k:m}(X,Y)$ as the computational budget, as opposed to the number of estimators $R$, goes to infinity \citep{glynn1992asymptotic}.
 Of primary interest is the comparison of this asymptotic inefficiency with the asymptotic variance of standard MCMC estimators.
+We start by writing the time-averaged estimator of \eqref{eq:averageestimator} as